onosproject/sdran-in-a-box/README.md

 ```

 ### Deploy RiaB - RANSim version (option 2)
-Go to the `sdran-in-a-box` directory and build/deploy CU-CP, OAI DU, OAI UE, OMEC, and RIC.
+Go to the `sdran-in-a-box` directory and build/deploy RIC and RANSim.
 ```bash
 $ cd /path/to/sdran-in-a-box
 $ make ransim